O Scale Dead-Rail

 Two critical points:

-- Most other Dead-Rail solutions provide localized control using handheld throttles or smartphones.
+1. Most other Dead-Rail solutions provide localized control using handheld throttles or smartphones.
 This approach does not scale well for larger or complex layouts better managed by centralized control.
-“Classical” DCC throttles or the very low-cost WiFi-equipped EX-CommandStation we can provide solve these problems well.
+“Classical” DCC throttles or the very low-cost WiFi-equipped EX-CommandStation, we can solve these problems well.
 The ProMini Air transmitter connects to these well-designed throttles to control numerous dead-rail locomotives by simply replacing track DCC with wireless DCC.

 Thanks for dropping by!